 - Have your ostomy supplies both in your carry bag and in the bag to be checked.
 This gives you easy access to the supplies when you need them.

-- Get a note from your ostomy nurse or physician explaining your condition and need for a private room if need arises.
+- Get a note from your ostomy nurse or physician explaining your condition and need for a private room if required.

 - If traveling to a foreign country where language is a problem, have all your ostomy related information translated into the host country’s official language of communication.

 - Domestic flights within the U.S allow scissors of up to four inches long.
-International flights do not allow this.
+International flights prohibit this.

-- Get all information on the amount of medical/ostomy related fluids that are allowed both in the local and international flights.
+- Get all information on the amount of medical/ostomy related fluids allowed both in the local and international flights.

 - Carry the blue travel communication card that indicates that you are an ostomate.
 This ‘speaks’ on your behalf when you do not wish to talk about your status loudly.
-This card saves you unnecessary delay and embarrassment at the full body scanner section where the pouch is identified by the machine.
+This card avoids unnecessary delay and embarrassment at the full-body scanner when the machine identifies your pouch.

-- In many airports, both local and international, ostomates are treated with courtesy and dignity.
-However, sometimes they are treated less courteously by overzealous security staff.
+- In several airports, both local and international, the staff should treat ostomates are with courtesy and dignity.
+However, sometimes overzealous security staff may treat them discourteously.
 If this happens, do not allow it to spoil your travel experience.

 Other general guidelines for all travelers are also applicable to ostomates.
-For these patients, the need to take more proactive health precautions cannot be overemphasized.
-Avoid drinking water of questionable source or safety and do not consume too much alcohol and beverages especially coffee.
+These patients should take multiple precautions while traveling.
+Avoid drinking water of questionable sources or safety and do not consume too much alcohol and beverages especially coffee.
 Only eat foods from hygienic outlets to prevent digestive issues.

 Take a travel insurance cover and make sure that your already existing health condition (ostomy and others) are covered in the policy.